davidepolli/ats-atm/README.md

 For the view layout, apache tiles has been used.
 I18N has been configurated for use of the basename 'messages', the resource files are located under 'src\main\resources\'

+# Security
+As a bonus, spring security has been enabled, securing the access to the app page and to the service call with baseauth.